Proudly Protecting the Town of Aurora and Newmarket

 • Insulate pipes with insulation or newspaper and plastic and allow faucets to drip a little during cold weather to avoid freezing.

-• Learn how to shut off water valves in case a pipe bursts.
+• Learn how to shut off water valves in case of pipe bursts.

 • Winterize your car.
 Keep a shovel, a windshield scraper, and a small broom in your vehicle.